 Are Higher Velocity Dusters Available for More Aggressive Cleaning?

-Each type propellant used in aerosol dusters have potential to produce a specific amount of force.
+Each propellant type used in aerosol dusters has potential to produce a specific amount of force.
 HFC-134a has the greatest potential, HFC-152a next, and HFO-1234ze a distant third.
 Roughly speaking, the HFC-152a has about 10% less potential to generate force compared to HFC-134a, and the HFO-1234ze has about 33% less potential to generate force compared to HFC-134a.

 Chemtronics offers aerosol dusters with even higher spray force by controlling output through the valve and spray head.
 Ultrajet® Duster generates about 60% more force compared to other HFC-134a dusters.
 Ultrajet® 70 Duster clocks in at over 40% greater force than standard HFC-134a dusters.
 These provide an extra boost to push out heavier particles and anywhere more aggressive cleaning is required.